Investors now more choosy and boutique designer lifestyle buildings are the ‘in’ thing in real estate

 Special to Properties

-The recent announcements of mega projects in Falcon City, Dubailand and City of Arabia may have been the final confirmation that we are experiencing a property “spring time”.
+The recent announcements of mega projects in Falcon City, Dubailand, and the City of Arabia may have been the final confirmation that we are experiencing a property “spring time”.
 However, the response of the market to the familiar call tells us a lot about the mindset of Dubai investors today.
 It was as if there was a collective shrug, perhaps some water cooler conversation, then business as usual.
 If asked, an investor response was often “we’ll believe it when we see it.”

 Investors and stakeholders in the current Dubai property market are busy looking for tangible shorter term options with reputable developers that are honing in on the growing end-user market.
 Reputable developers like Emaar are leading the way, and most developers are treading the same path.